Want the perfect workout program?Take Quiz

 Squats can be one of the most important exercises for increasing speed and endurance for runners.
 The allows for longer strides, more power on inclines, and raw speed on flat terrain.
 It can also greatly enhance the performance of everyone from competitive cyclists to avid soccer and basketball players.

 Now that you know why you need to be performing squats, it’s time to figure out which is better for you, front or back squats.
-Maybe a combination of the two is your best bet.
-Knowing your goals and how these exercises can get you there can help you decide, and that's exactly what this back vs front squat debate aims to do.
+OR, maybe a combination of these two barbell squat variations is your best bet.
+Knowing your goals and how these exercises can get you there will help you decide, and that's exactly what this back vs front squat debate aims to do.

 With front squats, you place the bar on your shoulders and squat under the weight.
 This puts the majority of the weight centered over your abs instead of your back.

 Front squat vs back squat muscle activation is a bit different.
 The front squat is killer for focusing on quad activation.
-The shift of the weight to the front allows for a greater range of motion and the development of quad muscles.
+The shift of the weight to the front allows for a greater range of motion at the knee, and thus better development of quad muscles.
 However, they also work all the same muscles throughout the lower body as the back squat, just to a different degree.

 Putting the weight at the front of your body also benefits upper body muscles.
 As you work to stabilize the weight and brace your core, your lats, deltoids, and abs will all benefit.